bradleecrockett/Birthdate-Day-Calculator/README.md

 * Asks the user for their birth month, day, and year.
 * Then uses the reponses from the user and your `zeller_function(month: int, day: int, year:int)` function to calculate the day of the week the user was born on.
 * Finally prints: "You were born on a *Monday*"

+Test your program with several dates that you know the day (like today's date).
+Test your program with other dates and look on a calendar or use the internet to figure out which day it was.

 ### Rubric
 Style - code format, whitespace and PEP-8 style is followed making code easy to read.